Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

 The ``(origin default)`` means this is a built-in definition.
-Many variables that you will be interested in though, are set somewhere, and the variable is not a default it's location is also shown:
+Many variables that you will be interested in though, are set somewhere, and if the variable is not a default it's location is also shown:

 .. code:: console